Pestrechinsky District: Origins

 Prehistoric peoples first began to settle on the territory of the modern Pestrechinsky district at the end of the ice age.
 These inhabitants were primarily engaged in fishing and hunting and remnants of their places of living were subsequently discovered near the village of Pestretsy.
 The village itself was formed more than 400 years ago, after the Siege of Kazan by the troops of Ivan the Terrible.
 During his reign, the Trinity-Sergius Monastery was erected on Sviyazhskaya Mountain on the banks of the Volga, an event that was followed by the granting of land to east of Kazan to its builders by Ivan IV.
 The first settlement in those parts was named the Trinity Wasteland (Troitskaya Pustosh').
 Subsequently, the area began to be actively populated by various artisans.
-In the 16th century, the pottery industry became especially developed in the region, which would then grew into the production of artistic ceramics with Tatar national ornaments.
+In the 16th century, the pottery industry became especially developed in the region, which would then grow into the production of artistic ceramics with Tatar national ornaments.

 In 1787 the population of Pestretsy was 865 men and 913 women composing 310 households in total.
 According to statistics from 1901, there were 356 courtyards, 2259 souls, 66 private pottery establishments, several small brick factories, two industrial-type pottery establishments in Pestretsy, and a workshop for the production of ceramic chimneys, ceramic tiles, and tile tiles.

 The Pestrechinsky district was formed on August 10, 1930.
 Until 1920, the territory of the present district was located in the Laishevsky and Kazan districts.
 From 1920 to 1927 the district was part of the Laishevsky and Arsk cantons of the TASSR, and from 1927 to 1930 it was contained completely within the Arsk canton.